 As a writer, I don’t care too much for most medical terms, but I do make an exception for “quickening,” which is beautiful description of the first time the mother feels her baby moving inside her.
 Those first movements feel like little tender butterflies randomly fluttering their wings inside your womb (uterus).
 The quickening can occur anytime between 16-22 weeks of pregnancy.
 If you had a baby before, you may recognize the sensations earlier with subsequent pregnancies.
 Once you feel the early flutters, you may not necessarily feel them every day until after about 24 weeks.
 If you are not feeling the baby move every day by 24 weeks notify your provider.

 I talk to all my expectant moms about the importance of tracking their baby’s movements, or kick counts.
-After 28 weeks, your baby should move at least 6 times an hour once day.
-The baby does not need to move 6 times EVERY hour, but he should have one active hour each day.
+After 28 weeks, your baby should move at least 10 times in two hours, once a day.
+The baby does not need to move 10 times EVERY two hours, but he should have a couple of active hours each day.
 If the baby stops moving, it could be an early sign that he is in distress.
-The baby may be tangled in the cord or you may have too little amniotic fluid.
+The baby may be tangled in the cord or you may have too little amnitoic fluid.
 These complications can be very serious.
-If you haven’t felt your baby moving normally, then drink some fruit juice and rest on your left side for an hour and pay close attention to his activity.
-If you do not get 6 distinct movements or kicks over that hour, call your provider right away.
+If you haven't felt your baby moving normally, then drink some fruit juice and rest on your left side for 2 hours and pay close attention to his activity.
+If you do not get 10 distinct movements or kicks in that time (or over the two hours) call your provider right away.